lbthomsen/versaloon/README.md

 * Does not build under ubuntu 16.04: https://github.com/zoobab/versaloon/commit/83dfb9bb8b72a99d491f8e34930afa46ff94adde
 * Try it out on a discovery board: http://takenapart.com/?p=82
-* Try it out on a bluepill board
 * Try it out on a maple board
 * Try it out on a blackpill board
 * Add some wiring/fritzing documention with some MIPS targets